back

-If you have a FICO credit score of 800, you are not only in good shape but excellent shape, financially.
-Credit scores that fall within the range of 800 to 850 are considered exceptional credit scores.
+If you have a FICO credit score of 800, you are not only in good shape but also in excellent shape financially.
+1 in 6 Americans have a FICO score of 800 or greater.1 Credit scores that fall within the range of 800 to 850 are considered exceptional credit scores.
 There is an abundance of perks that come with a credit score as high as that.
 You will have access to financial benefits that borrowers with lower credit scores can only dream of.

 With an exceptional credit score, you may be able to qualify for a higher total credit limit and significantly more money when you apply for a loan.
 Most credit products will be available to you, and you may even receive excellent credit offers without even needing to search them out.